zhwei820/rn-example-redux/README.md

 ## Folder Structure

 * `src/screens/` - all your app screens, every screen is a redux connected ("smart") component
-* `src/components/` - all react sub-components, they are not aware of redux ("dumb") and get everything by props
+* `src/component/` - all react sub-component, they are not aware of redux ("dumb") and get everything by props
 * `src/reducers/` - all of your redux goodness (reducts and their actions) goes here, all business logic should be here